 The angels adorning the transept were made by (pupils of) Bernini.

 Pinturicchio was responsible for many of the paintings in the chapels on the right.
-“Adoration of the Child,” in the last chapel was painted by the man himself, while “Scenes from the Life of the Virgin” was done by his pupils.
+He painted the “Adoration of the Child,” in the last chapel himself, while “Scenes from the Life of the Virgin” was done by his pupils.
 The last chapel also contains another tomb made by Bregno, with a “Madonna” sculpted by Andrea da Fiesole.